HydraMeshnet/developer-portal/README.md

 </style>

 <div class="jumbotron">
-  <h1 class="display-3 text-center">Welcome to the IoP Developer Portal!</h1>
+  <h1 class="display-3 text-center">Welcome to the IOP Developer Portal!</h1>
   <p class="lead">
     Take full control of your digital life!
-Internet of People (IoP) provides self-sovereign identity (SSI) allowing multiple independent private personas.
+Internet of People (IOP) provides self-sovereign identity (SSI) allowing multiple independent private personas.
 You can create and witness claims about personas and also share only the requested parts of such claims for verification, letting you securely manage every aspect of your life.
   </p>
   <p>
-    IoP's technology is open source and available for anyone.
-Although IoP is dedicated to providing a complete solution to the problems of online identity and privacy, IoP is fully modular without vendor lock-in: users and businesses are free to use and combine any part of the stack they want.
+    IOP's technology is open source and available for anyone.
+Although IOP is dedicated to providing a complete solution to the problems of online identity and privacy, IOP is fully modular without vendor lock-in: users and businesses are free to use and combine any part of the stack they want.
   </p>
   <div class="text-center mb-5 mt-4">
     <a href="/#/get_started" id="get-started-btn" class="btn btn-lg btn-primary">GET STARTED</a>